JorjaFox/library/content/posts/recaps/csi/maid-man.md

 ## Synopsis

-While Catherine, Greg, DB and Ecklie attend new mobster exhibit, an ex mayor is shot four times, mobster style, while heâs giving a speech.
+While Catherine, Greg, DB and Ecklie attend new mobster exhibit, an ex mayor is shot four times, mobster style, while he's giving a speech.
 Upon further investigation, Catherine and D.B. find a dead security guard.
 Meanwhile, on the B case, Nick and Morgan investigate the murder of a maid in a hotel room.

-## Sara Sidle Review
+## Character Review

-**Sara Sidle** does not appear in this episode.
+_Sara Sidle does not appear in this episode._